cakephp/docs/en/appendices/3-0-migration-guide.rst

 - ``SecurityComponent::$disabledFields()`` has been removed, use
   ``SecurityComponent::$unlockedFields()``.
 - The CSRF related features in SecurityComponent have been extracted and moved into a separate CsrfComponent.
-This allows you more easily use CSRF protection without having to use form tampering prevention.
+This allows you to use CSRF protection without having to use form tampering prevention.
 - Configuration options are no longer set as public properties.
 - The methods ``requireAuth()`` and ``requireSecure()`` no longer accept "var args".